originalhedonist/waves_dotnet/README.md

 To have independent channels, have two `ChannelSettings` sections - even if they are both the same (the will almost certainly be different if `Randomization` is true)
 Examples can be found in `Settings.IndependentChannels.json` and `Settings.LinkedChannels.json`.

+### WaveformExpressionParams
+This is a function that will be evaluated at runtime.
+It can use the following parameters:
+* *x* - this is 'pseudo-time', or pulse-frequency-stretched time.
+If PulseFrequency is 1, then sin(x) = sin(2*pi*f*t).
+The frequency of a sin(x) wave will match the pulse frequency.

 ## To develop using Visual Studio:

 * Download any version of Visual Studio from Microsoft